Name Released In Armed Robbery Thursday (9/29) Morning In Dubuque - NewsBreak

 The Dubuque County Sheriff's Department says one person is dead after being pinned under a tractor Sunday night in Dubuque County.
 According to the release from the Dubuque County Sheriff’s Office, Dubuque County Sheriff's deputies, along with Iowa State Patrol and Sherrill EMS and Fire responded to 13797 Hammerand Road just after 7:30 Sunday night for a tractor rollover accident.
 The tractor pinned the operator, who was extricated and then transported to MercyOne Hospital in Dubuque.
 The operator was later pronounced deceased.

-One person has died after being pinned underneath a tractor on Sunday night in rural Eastern Iowa.
-KWWL reports that the accident happened near Sherill, Iowa located in Dubuque County.
-Sheriffs officials were called to Hammerand Road at around 7:39 p.m.
-Sunday evening.
-Officials say that the scene of the accident was near the non-profit Albrecht Acres and the Bishop Vineyard and Winery.
+SHERILL, Iowa (KWWL): One person is dead after they were pinned underneath a tractor in Sherill Sunday night.
+Dubuque County Sheriff Deputies arrived to the scene on Hammerand Road at 7:39 p.m.
+Google Maps shows the scene is located near the non-profit Albrecht Acres and the Bishop Vineyard and Winery.

 RELATED LOCAL CHANNELS